Mario + Rabbids Kingdom Battle: Donkey Kong Adventure

-During the events of the game, Rabbid Kong, one of the merged Rabbids, fiddles with the Time Washing Machine after some Rabbids escort him home, causing him, Rabbid Peach, and Beep-0 to be transported to the Donkey Kong universe after getting close to the machine when Rabbid Peach decides to charge her phone on it.
-Spawny and Bowser Jr. see this, with Spawny accidentally and unintentionally firing the SupaMerge energy into the Time Washing Machine before it teleports, causing the washing machine's water and the Rabbids who get sucked in it to be merged with some objects and get corrupted.
-They are marooned on Donkey Kong Island, and the machine is severely damaged.
-To get back to the Mushroom Kingdom, the two must find the machine's missing parts and reassemble it.
-After being attacked by the native islanders, they are saved by Donkey Kong and Rabbid Cranky, who were both transported to the island by the machine during the beginning of the game and agree to help.
-Rabbid Kong and the corrupted Rabbids crash-land in a temple and Rabbid Kong ends up becoming corrupted by a "Bad Banana", a banana contaminated with the Megabug's energy (created by Spawny's beam) oozing from the Time Washing Machine's water and becomes more powerful, turning him into Mega Rabbid Kong.
-Seeking revenge against Rabbid Peach for his previous defeat, he starts a banana racketeering operation on the island to create more Bad Bananas to corrupt more Rabbids and takes over the island.
-The group fights Mega Rabbid Kong's forces of tropical versions of the enemies they fought in the main game, destroy all the Bad Bananas they can find, and defeat a pair of powerful corrupted Rabbids working for Mega Rabbid Kong to obtain the keys to Mega Rabbid Kong's lair.
-Shortly after arriving, the trio defeat Mega Rabbid Kong in two final battles, the first one in his lair, which is then destroyed by the corrupted water exploding, and then again when they chase him to the coast, draining his powers and undoing the effects of the Megabug and the Bad Bananas on the island, restoring Rabbid Kong and all the Rabbids and bananas on the island.
-Rabbid Peach and Rabbid Kong make amends and the latter helps them rebuild the Time Washing Machine, sending it, Rabbid Peach, and Beep-0 back to the Mushroom Kingdom.
-In the post-credits scene, the inventor from the prologue returns and discovers Rabbid Peach's photos of the island, which somehow ended up in her room.
+During the events of the main campaign, Rabbid Kong, a Donkey Kong-like Rabbid who served as its first major boss encounter, fiddles with the Time Washing Machine following his defeat, causing him, Rabbid Peach and Beep-0 to be transported to the Donkey Kong-centric portion of the Mario universe after getting close to the machine when Rabbid Peach decides to charge her cell phone using it.
+The event is witnessed by Bowser Jr. and Spawny, with the latter unintentionally afflicting the Time Washing Machine once more before it teleports, causing the machine's water and the Rabbids who get sucked in it to be corrupted.
+They are marooned on Donkey Kong Island and the machine is severely damaged.
+To return to the Mushroom Kingdom, Rabbid Peach and Beep-0 must find the machine's missing parts and repair it.
+About to be assaulted by some of the corrupted Rabbids, the duo are saved by Donkey Kong and a Cranky Kong-like Rabbid, who had both been transported to the island during the game's prologue and agree to help.
+Elsewhere, Rabbid Kong ends up becoming corrupted by a "Bad Banana", a banana contaminated with the Megabug's energy oozing from the Time Washing Machine's water due to Spawny's unintentional affliction of it, and becomes more powerful.
+Seeking revenge against Rabbid Peach for his previous defeat, he starts a banana racketeering operation on the island to create more Bad Bananas as he takes over.
+The heroes fights against Rabbid Kong's forces of native versions of the enemies fought in the main campaign, disposing of all the Bad Bananas they can find and defeating a pair of powerful corrupted Rabbids working for Rabbid Kong to obtain the keys to his lair.
+Shortly after arriving, they defeat Rabbid Kong in a pair of final battles, the first one in his lair, which is then destroyed when the corrupted water explodes, and then again when they chase him to the coast, depriving him of his power and causing the effects of the Megabug's influence on the island to be undone.
+In the aftermath, Rabbid Peach and Kong make amends and the latter helps them repair the Time Washing Machine, sending it, Rabbid Peach and Beep-0 back to the Mushroom Kingdom.
+In a post-credits scene, the inventor from the prologue returns and discovers Rabbid Peach's photos of the island, which somehow ended up in her room.